-- uses the fuel for purposes other than for operating a motor vehicle or a watercraft in Arizona, - buys aviation fuel for use in aircraft applying seeds, fertilizer, or pesticides, or - loses the fuel by fire, theft or other accident.
+- uses the fuel for purposes other than operating a motor vehicle on a highway, a motor vehicle on a transportation facility or toll road (public-private partnerships), or a watercraft on a waterway in Arizona, - buys aviation fuel for use in aircraft applying seeds, fertilizer, or pesticides, or - loses the fuel by fire, theft or other accident.

-The motor fuel tax that is accrued in any calendar month shall be paid on or before the 27th day of the succeeding calendar month to ADOT [A.R.S. § 28-5925].
+The motor fuel tax that is accrued in any calendar month shall be paid on or before the 27^{th} day of the succeeding calendar month to ADOT [A.R.S. § 28-5925].

-The following section is a summary by year of tax law changes that have been enacted by the Legislature since 2004.
+The following section is a summary by year of tax law changes that have been enacted by the Legislature since 2006.

-There were no changes enacted to this tax in the period from 2004 through 2010.
+There were no changes enacted to this tax in the period from 2006 through 2011.